Federal Institute of Brasília: History

 The IFB is public and federal Institute of Technology created on December 29, 2008, by federal law no. 11.892, which also created the Rede Federal de Educação Profissional, Científica e Tecnológica, a network of technological institutes covering all states of Brazil and directly vinculated to the Ministry of Education of Brazil (MEC).

 When it was created, IFB had only one campus in the rural area of Planaltina, former known as Escola Técnica Federal de Brasília.
 Nowadays, it is a multicampus institution, based on the north-wing (Asa Norte) of Brasília, with other nine campuses at different administrative regions of the Federal District (Brazil): Ceilândia, Estrutural, Gama, Riacho Fundo, Samambaia, São Sebastião, Taguatinga, Taguatinga Centro, and Planaltina.
 The former is the only campus situated in a rural area.

+Campuses

+IFB currently has ten campuses, those being: